Oscar B. Jackson Jr.: Secretary of Human Resources and Administration

 In 1991, Jackson was appointed Secretary of Human Resources by Democratic Governor of Oklahoma David Walters.
 Jackson has since remained in that position under two more administrations: Frank Keating (1995–2003) and Brad Henry (2003 – 2011).
 At the same time, Jackson was appointed by Governor Walters to serve as the Administrator of the Oklahoma Office of Personnel Management, having him direct control over that Office.
 Both Keating and Henry retained Jackson in that position as well.

 Jackson was one of three Cabinet Secretaries appointed by former Governor Frank Keating to be held over by Governor Brad Henry, the others being: Health and Human Services Secretary Howard Hendrick and Veterans Affairs Secretary Norman Lamb.

-As the Secretary, Jackson is charged with providing comprehensive administrative and human resource services to all state agencies and employees, such as overseeing all purchasing, the state motor fleet, state building construction and maintenance, and state employee salaries, benefits and employment securities.
-He has supervision over the Oklahoma Office of Personnel Management.
+As the Secretary, Jackson was charged with providing comprehensive administrative and human resource services to all state agencies and employees, such as overseeing all purchasing, the state motor fleet, state building construction and maintenance, and state employee salaries, benefits and employment securities.
+He had supervision over the Oklahoma Office of Personnel Management.

 On November 22, 2010 Governor-elect Mary Fallin announced that she would retain Secretary Jackson in both of his positions as Cabinet Secretary and as OPM Administrator.
+He would continue to serve in that capacity until his position was dissolved in 2012.